Please arrives at the meeting point 45 minutes before your chosen time so you do not lose your time slot.

 The shape of the structure is roughly elliptical measuring 188m in length and 156m in width.
 However, the arena floor where the battles took place only measures 76m by 44m.
 The arena floor was made of wooden planks.
 It was only during the shows they covered the floor with sand (arena) taken from Monte Mario hill.
 For special events, they would use a different color sand to mark the occasion.

-The Roman forum and palatine hill remained in use for an impressive 450 years until the Gladiator battles and animal hunts became unpopular, likely due to the rise of Christianity.
+The Colosseum remained in use for an impressive 450 years until the Gladiator battles and animal hunts became unpopular, likely due to the rise of Christianity.
 Soon, the amphitheater space found a multitude of other uses including serving as a church, cemetery, housing, workshops and even a castle.
 Nonetheless, in 1349, a strong earthquake caused the south wall to collapse and the construction became unusable.
 Quite smartly, the city used the stone and marble from the catastrophe to build churches and other public buildings around the city.

 This information is just scraping the surface of the rich and history of the ancient Rome that resides within the walls of the Colosseum.
 Book Colosseum Rome tickets online today to ensure you don't miss out on any detail!